 TEOs provide the following information for each research output submitted as a Supplementary Item in an EP.
-Note: this is the same as for research outputs submitted as OEREs.

-EP field Information required Character limit Research Output Type Chosen from the list of 16 research output types.
-N/A Order of Presentation A number from 1 to 3 to specify the order in which Supplementary Items will be presented for assessment following the ERE Output.
+Information required Character limit Chosen from the list of 16 research output types.
+N/A A number from 1 to 3 to specify the order in which Supplementary Items will be presented for assessment following the ERE Output.
 The order submitted by the TEO will be how the panel member sees the Supplementary Items when they assess the EP.
-N/A Quality Assured An indicator that shows if the research output has been through a process that meets the definition of quality assurance for the PBRF.
-N/A Bibliographic or Equivalent Details Only bibliographic or equivalent information, including that relevant to creative research types, can be included.
+N/A An indicator that shows if the research output has been through a process that meets the definition of quality assured for the PBRF.
+N/A Only bibliographic information, including that relevant to creative research types, can be included.
 Information must be entered in a recognised format.
-This must include the title or name of the output, author/s, and sufficient location details to enable the TEC to independently verify its production (for example, publication, publisher, publication year and place of publication, or the equivalent details for other output types such as creative works, such as names of galleries or venues and locations, number of pieces exhibited).
-No additional comments outside the scope of this, such as self-evaluative commentary on the quality or significance, can be included.
-1,000 The information in the Title field and the Bibliographic Details field for Supplementary Items can include a translation into English if required.
+This must include the title or name of the output, author, and sufficient location details to enable the TEC to independently verify its production (for example, publication, publisher, publication year and place of publication, or the equivalent details for other output types such as creative works, such as names of galleries or venues and locations, number of pieces exhibited).
+No additional comments outside the scope of this, such as information on the quality or significance, can be included.
+The information in the Title field and the Bibliographic Details/Description field for Supplementary Items can include a translation into 1,000 Chosen from the list of 16 research output types.
+A number from 1 to 3 to specify the order in which Supplementary Items will be presented for assessment following the ERE Output.
+The order submitted by the TEO will be how the panel member sees the Supplementary Items when they assess the EP.
+An indicator that shows if the research output has been through a process that meets the definition of quality assured for the PBRF.
+Only bibliographic information, including that relevant to creative research types, can be included.
+Information must be entered in a recognised format.
+This must include the title or name of the output, author, and sufficient location details to enable the TEC to independently verify its production (for example, publication, publisher, publication year and place of publication, or the equivalent details for other output types such as creative works, such as names of galleries or venues and locations, number of pieces exhibited).
+No additional comments outside the scope of this, such as information on the quality or significance, can be included.
+The information in the Title field and the Bibliographic Details/Description field for